prody/ProDy-website/tutorials/watfinder_tutorial/singlePDB.rst

 Based on the results we can see that there is one residue, GLU23, which participates often in the interactions with water molecules.

+There are also options to save the output, which is especially important for trajectories and is described there.